AmaanK2/vision-radar/README.md

 ##Instructions to run

 ###Run the following commands:
-Make sure to have python and pip3 installed beforehand.
+- Make sure to have python and pip3 installed beforehand.
-Make sure that you have a version older than python 3.10 installed since onnxruntime is not supported with the newest version of python
+- Make sure that you have a version older than python 3.10 installed since onnxruntime is not supported with the newest version of python. python 3.9 is a good option

 Install the required packages:
 - pip3 install onnxruntime
 - pip3 install numpy
 - pip3 install opencv-python
+- pip3 install h5py

 Run main.py:
 - python3 main.py